Illinois Compiled Statutes

 (Source: P.A.
 84-924.)

 (805 ILCS 5/7.15)

 (from Ch.
 32, par.
 7.15)

 Notice of shareholders' meetings.

-Written notice stating the place, day, and hour of the
+Written notice stating the place, if any, day, hour of the

 which the meeting is called, shall be delivered not less than 10 nor more